francescovenica/sample-app/PART-1.md

 );
 ```

-`createAccount` is a normal function that receive some params as input, the args input contains the input we are sending to the mutation, the context contains anything we add when we initialize postgraphile, you can see more info on this function at this link:
+`createAccount` is a normal function that receive some params as input (you can see the function below), the args input contains the input we are sending in the mutation, the context contains anything we've added when we initialized postgraphile, you can see more info on this function at this link:
 https://www.graphile.org/postgraphile/make-wrap-resolvers-plugin/

 ```
 const isEmail = (email: string) => {